Overview of Carotid Artery Disease

 The carotid arteries are the major arteries in your neck that supply your brain with blood.
 Carotid artery disease occurs when these arteries become narrowed or blocked with a substance called plaque.
 This condition can cause a stroke if the plaque prompts a blood clot to form that blocks the artery, stopping the flow of blood to the brain.

+Symptoms.
 Unfortunately, the first symptom of carotid artery disease may be a stroke.
 However, people with carotid artery disease sometimes experience stroke-like attacks called Transient Ischemic Attacks (TIAs), which last for a few minutes to an hour and can involve one or more of these symptoms:

 - Weakness, numbness, or tingling on one side of the body